 The previous CSP, PPS, and DSP, which was for infrastructure, were found to be in conformance with this requirement.
-The applicant is proposing a revision in the development envisioned in CSP-12001.
-Primarily, the applicant is not providing a building along the property frontage at the intersection of Ritchie Marlboro Road and Old Marlboro Pike.
+The applicant is herein approved for a revision in the development envisioned in CSP-12001.
+Primarily, the applicant has not providing a building along the property frontage at the intersection of Ritchie Marlboro Road and Old Marlboro Pike.
 The intent to have buildings moved up to the right-of-way (ROW) line along Ritchie Marlboro Road, was to create a main street design.
-Although the applicant is unable to fully achieve the original vision of the sector plan for a main street design character, the applicant is providing a well-designed development that will benefit the southern Westphalia community.
-In addition, the applicant has incorporated a Westphalia Gateway feature into the site, which consists of the five-foot-tall gateway sign located at the intersection of Ritchie Marlboro Road and Old Marlboro Pike.
-This Gateway feature will include landscaping to frame and complement the gateway sign.
-The applicant contends that its gateway signage design, coupled with the proposed landscaping, can be found to be in conformance with the land use recommendations and design policies/principles intended to implement the development concepts recommended by the Westphalia Sector Plan and SMA.
+Although the applicant is unable to fully achieve the original vision of the sector plan for a main street design character, the applicant is herein approved for a well-designed development that will benefit the southern Westphalia community.
+In addition, the approval incorporates a Westphalia Gateway feature into the site, which consists of the five-foot-tall gateway sign located at the intersection of Ritchie Marlboro Road and Old Marlboro Pike.
+This Gateway feature includes landscaping to frame and complement the gateway sign.
+The gateway signage design, coupled with the landscaping herein approved, can be found to be in conformance with the land use recommendations and design policies/principles intended to implement the development concepts recommended by the Westphalia Sector Plan and SMA.
 This same treatment was deemed acceptable at the northern gateway with Detailed Site Plan DSP-08043-01.

-Staff would note that as building development occurs on Parcels 2-4, a more consistent adherence to the conceptual layout submitted by the applicant and certified for illustrative purposes (CSP-12001) will be expected.
+The Planning Board notes that as building development occurs on Parcels 2-4, a more consistent adherence to the conceptual layout submitted by the applicant and certified for illustrative purposes (CSP-12001) will be expected.
 This includes recommendations regarding the location of parking areas in front of buildings along Ritchie Marlboro Road.
 While the grade change makes some parking supportable between the buildings and the ROW, because it allows the buildings to be shifted back and be visible from the ROW, how much will depend on the grade elevation, the use types, and parking analysis, which will be evaluated with successive DSP applications.